Nick Fortes Preview, Player Props: Marlins vs. Phillies

-The Miami Marlins, including Nick Fortes (.161 on-base percentage in past 10 games, 97 points below season-long percentage), take on starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Friday at 7:05 PM ET.
+On Saturday, Nick Fortes (.161 on-base percentage in past 10 games, 97 points below season-long percentage) and the Miami Marlins face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 6:05 PM ET.

 Nick Fortes Game Info & Props vs. the Phillies